sav-che/TL-2/Authors/Jeanbernat, Ernest-Marie-Jules {std. Jeanb.}.md

-> [!cite] BHL link: this entry starts at [page 432](https://www.biodiversitylibrary.org/item/103253#page/458/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 432](https://www.biodiversitylibrary.org/page/33068674) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Jeanbernat, Ernest-Marie-Jules (1835-1888), French physician, geologist and botanist; studied at Paris; dr. med.
-1862; practicing physician at Toulouse 1862-1866; from 1866 on combining a business and a scientific career. (*Jeanb.*).
+1862; practicing physician at Toulouse 1862-1866; from 1866 on combining a business and a scientific career.
+**Abbreviated name**: *Jeanb.*

 #### Herbarium and types